feimosi/baguetteBox.js/README.md

 ## Credits

-Creation of `baguetteBox.js` was inspired by great jQuery plugin [touchTouch](https://github.com/martinaglv/touchTouch).
+Creation of `baguetteBox.js` was inspired by a great jQuery plugin [touchTouch](https://github.com/martinaglv/touchTouch).

 ## License